-Trump attacks rivals in online interview with Tucker Carlson while skipping presidential debate
+Trump praises Jan.
+6 crowd, repeats election lies in online interview while skipping GOP debate

-NEW YORK (AP) — While eight Republican presidential candidates tried to make their case in Wednesday night’s debate that their party should move on from Donald Trump in 2024, the former president tried to make his case that everyone but him is irrelevant.
+“I have never seen such spirit and such passion and such love.
+And I’ve also never seen, simultaneously, and from the same people, such hatred of what they’ve done to our country.”

+The night before the interview was posted, Trump spoke at a fundraiser hosted at his New Jersey golf club for the Patriot Freedom Project, which supports the defendants charged for their roles in the insurrection.

-Trump, the early front-runner for the nomination, skipped the first Republican presidential debate in Milwaukee, instead opting to appear in a pre-recorded interview with former Fox News host Tucker Carlson posted Wednesday night on X, the website formerly known as Twitter.
-The interview was posted online five minutes before the debate aired.
+The interview with Carlson was posted Wednesday night on X, the website formerly known as Twitter, five minutes before the debate aired.

+Trump had said it is beneath him to appear with the other candidates on the Milwaukee debate stage because of his large lead in the polls.
+His ongoing feud with Fox News Channel, which hosted the debate, seemed to cement his decision.

 “Do I sit there for an hour or two hours, whatever it’s going to be, and get harassed by people that shouldn’t even be running for president?”
 Trump said in the 46-minute interview.
 “Should I be doing that at a network that isn’t particularly friendly to me?”